-‘The Billboard Music Awards’ 2019: Everything You Need To Know
+The Billboard Music Awards 2019: Everything You Need To Know

 Mumford & Sons, Delta

-Panic!
-At This Disco, Pray For The Wicked
+Panic! at the Disco, Pray For The Wicked

 twenty-one pilots, Trench